 - Learning outcome mapping template

-- Academic staff CV template
+- University of Suffolk Academic staff CV template

 The process culminates in a re-approval event, where the course is subject to detailed scrutiny by an acknowledged group of experienced peers including internal and external academics, employer representatives and a student representative.
 During the event, the re-approval panel meets with students currently enrolled on the course (and possibly recent graduates) and with the course team (including further employer representatives where appropriate).
 A tour of facilities and resources may also be provided.
 At the end of the re-approval event, the panel makes a decision on whether the course has been re-approved for continuing delivery.
 Approval may be conditional upon certain points being satisfactorily addressed, either before the start of the next academic year or by a subsequent agreed deadline.